Back to Roborock Guides

 Quick Solutions

-Disable Do Not Disturb mode on Chime
+Disable Do Not Disturb / motion snooze on the Chime

-Power cycle Chime by unplugging for 30 seconds
+Power cycle the Chime (unplug 30 seconds)

 Still having issues?
 This is usually the deeper cause below.